jorgecancinof/notion2anki-card-cleaner/README.md

 ## Motivation

-This tool addresses a specific issue in my personal study workflow:
+This tool automates a crucial step in my personal study workflow, addressing a specific issue:

 1. I create flashcards in [Notion] during study sessions.
 2. I export these to HTML and use [Notion2Anki] to generate an [Anki] import file.
 3. After importing, I replace code blocks with syntax-highlighted screenshots from [Carbon].
 4. However, this process often breaks the card styling.
-5. Previously, I had to manually clean the card code to fix the styling.
+5. Previously, I had to manually clean the HTML code to fix the styling.

-This tool automates the cleaning process, saving time and effort.
+6. This tool automates the cleaning process, saving significant time and effort.

 ## License